Scottish Government COVID-19 Advisory Group

 - Professor Carol Tannahill, Chief Social Policy Adviser, Scottish Government

 - Professor Sir Harry Burns, University of Strathclyde

-Read the minutes from meetings of the Advisory Sub-Group on Public Health Threat Assessment
+Read the minutes and papers from meetings of the Advisory Sub-Group on Public Health Threat Assessment

-Read the minutes from meetings of the Advisory Sub-Group on Education and Children’s Issues
+Read the minutes and papers from meetings of the Advisory Sub-Group on Education and Children’s Issues